sokkphoto/qc/TrendGridMR/trendgrid_mr.md

 - entry - n x ATR above/below fast EMA. try with 2x

++ remove pip conversions for JPY, HUF, INR
-- profit-target and unrealized-pl-stop to use ATR units
++ profit-target and unrealized-pl-stop to use ATR units

 - entry filter - if 30 day high/low reached in last x hours, no entry